Serena Gates

 Sexual Offences

-• R v CP (2022) – Instructed as leading counsel to represent a defendant accused of the historical rape of multiple child complainants over several years.
+• R v CP (2022)- Leicester CC- Serena was instructed as leading counsel to represent a defendant accused of the historical rape of multiple child complainants over several years.
 The defendant was a teenager and young adult at the time of the alleged incidents and both the complainants and defendant suffer from a variety of mental health conditions.

-• R v H (2019) – Successful prosecution of elderly defendant for historical rape and sexual abuse of his daughter and step daughter spanning several years.
+• R v H (2019) – Canterbury CC– Successful prosecution of elderly defendant for historical rape and sexual abuse of his daughter and step daughter spanning several years.
 Complex issues of third party disclosure.
-The defendant pleaded to the totality of offending at the beginning of the trial.
+Defendant pleaded to the totality of offending at the beginning of the trial.

-• R v R (2019) – Instructed in the prosecution of a brother on brother rape and sexual abuse.
+• R v R (2019) – Maidstone CC- Prosecution of brother on brother rape and sexual abuse.
 Both the defendant and victim were vulnerable and suffered from varying degrees of autism and other difficulties.

-• R v T (2015) – Successfully prosecuted a defendant accused of rape and repeated sexual assault of a woman with learning difficulties.
-Following advice from counsel, the victim was assisted by the use of an intermediary.
+• R v T (2015) –Snaresbrook CC – Serena successfully prosecuted a defendant accused of rape and repeated sexual assault of a woman with learning difficulties.

-• R v M (2011) – Successfully prosecuted a defendant accused of historical and recent familial sexual abuse spanning over a 20-year period.
-There was extensive third party material to be dealt with.
-The defendant was convicted and sentenced to 19 years.
+• R v M (2011) – Canterbury CC- Serena successfully prosecuted a defendant accused of historical and recent familial sexual abuse spanning over a 20 year period.

 Military Law